Stress, depression and anxiety

 Find out about the various symptoms and causes of stress on the NHS website.

 Stress is a normal part of life.
 Preventing stress isn’t easy, but there are many things you can do to help manage and treat it.
-Try our SAM app or Resilience PAL workshops.
+Try our Wellbeing PAL workshops.
 The NHS provides information about managing stress and stress treatments.
 There is also information about using exercise to relieve stress.

 Take a simple stress test to see how stressed you really are, and learn some relaxation techniques to help relieve the symptoms of stress.